 Adrienne joined the CCV staff in Fall 2019 as the Theology and Public Leadership Program Associate.
 She wears three very important hats at Augsburg: coordinating the TPL undergraduate degree, directing the summer Augsburg Youth Theology Institute, and managing the Public Church Scholars pathway degree.

 The Public Church Scholars five year degree pathway allows students who are called to public church ministry an opportunity to complete a BA in Theology and Public Leadership and a Master of Divinity (MDiv) in five years.
 In this program students will take a deep dive into theological education, leadership formation, engage in what is means to live and work in community through experiential learning, and prepare to be public leaders in the church.
 This ministry leadership pathway has been generously funded by the Kern Foundation.
-The first cohort of students will begin Fall 2020.

 Adrienne’s call has always been tied to connecting people and strengthening relationships.
 As a leader for young people, her work focuses on listening, guiding, and supporting youth in discerning their purpose during transition times in their lives.
-She has worked with high school students in developing leadership skills, searching for future college and career options that fit their purpose, and making connections for putting their purpose into action.
+She has worked with high school students in developing leadership skills, searching for college and career options that fit their purpose, and making connections for putting their purpose into action.
 She is excited to join CCV and work with undergraduate students as they discern their call to ministry, by growing and developing as strong leaders for the future of the church in our communities.